 Unlike the foundational stone layer, this was the topmost layer that was exposed to foot traffic.

 The rocks needed to be small so they could compact nicely.
 We went with about 30 bags of white marble chips.

 Prior to starting work on the stone path, our yard had some stepping stones embedded into the ground for access to the deck.

 They required constant maintenance as grass would grow over them very quickly.
 In fact, we did not even know about them for the first year of living there because the grass grew over them.

 We wanted to incorporate them, so we scattered them across our path and partially buried them with the marble chips to secure them in place.

-This turned out to be a very functional aspect of our stone path.
+This turned out to be a very functional aspect in building the stone path.

 It allowed us to get to the deck without having to walk on the marble chips.

 Although the marble chips were nice-looking, they tended to get stuck in your sandals/slippers, and were not comfortable to walk on if you were barefoot – so it was great to have the stepping stones.